enoughio/kaushal-home-learning/docs/NEW_API_DOC.md

 #### GET /admin/analytics/revenue/distribution

-- Description: Get distribution of payments done in the company for student fee and teacher salary for pi chart in percentage.
+- Description: Get distribution of payments done in the company for student fees and teacher salaries for a pie chart (percentage).

--Response
+- Response:
   - Status: 200 OK
     - Body:
         ```json